 Diluted EPS is determined by adjusting the weighted average number of shares outstanding to include additional shares issued from the assumed exercise of share options, if dilutive.
-The number of additional shares is calculated by assuming that the proceeds from such exercises, as well as the amount of unrecognized share-based compensation, are used to purchase Class A non-voting shares at the average market share price during the reporting period.
+The number of additional shares is calculated by assuming that the proceeds from such exercises, as well as the amount of unrecognized share-based compensation, are used to purchase Class A non-voting shares at the average market share price during the period.

-S | SHARE CAPITAL
+S SHARE CAPITAL

 Class A non-voting shares and Common shares are classified as equity.
-Incremental costs directly attributable to the issue of these shares and share options are recognized as a deduction from equity, net of any tax effects.
+Incremental costs directly attributable to the issue of shares are recognized as a deduction from equity, net of any tax effects.